Return of Orillia Urban Walks

 – by Gord Ball for Sustainable Orillia

-Sustainable Orillia’s popular series of gentle walks around Orillia resumes this month on June 22nd and 29th with the title of “Jane Jacobs’ Walkable City” in memory of famed urbanist Jane Jacobs (1916-2006).
+Sustainable Orillia’s popular series of gentle walks around Orillia resumes this month on June 29th with the title of “Jane Jacobs’ Walkable City” in memory of famed urbanist Jane Jacobs (1916-2006).

 Jane Jacobs’ writings championed a fresh, community-based approach to building cities.
 Her best-known book, The Death and Life of Great American Cities, introduced ground-breaking ideas about how cities function, can evolve or fail.

 Participants in each walk will explore a selected Orillia location.
-They will be walking in the company of professional planner David Stinson, who will point out examples of good and bad planning in Orillia, as well as their effect on everyday city life and its sustainability.
+They will be walking in the company of professional planner David Stinson, who will point out aspects of planning in Orillia, as well as their effect on everyday city life and sustainability.
 Walkers will learn and see the benefits of reducing car dependency, mixed development and densification.
 The problems associated with contemporary development practise will also be highlighted, such as the lack of attainable housing construction and the suburban sprawl that negatively affects the area’s long-term prospects.

-The first walk (2 km) will take place on Saturday June 22nd (two sessions: 10am and 2pm), and will begin at the Port of Orillia Waterfront Centre.
+This first walk (2 km) will take place on Saturday June 29th (two sessions: 10am and 2pm) and has a rain date for July 13th.
+The walk will begin at the Port of Orillia Waterfront Centre.
 This walk in Orillia’s downtown will explore ways the changes being made to the waterfront could affect the immediate surroundings.
 (Would Jane Jacobs have approved?)

-The second walk (1 km), on Saturday, June 29th (two sessions: 10 am and 2 pm), will begin at the former YMCA – now Resolve Martial Arts—at 300 Peter Street N. (The route has some up and downhill strolling.)
+The second walk (1 km), will be on a future date – to be determined and communicated, again with two sessions: 10 am and 2 pm.
+The plan is to begin at the former YMCA – now Resolve Martial Arts—at 300 Peter Street N. (The route has some up and downhill strolling.)
 Walkers in this area will explore the changes in attainable housing design.

 The impact of Jane Jacobs’ observation, activism and writing led to a “planning blueprint” for generations of architects, planners, politicians and activists.
 Jacobs saw cities as integrated systems with their own logic and dynamism, which change over time according to how they are used.
 With an eye for detail, she wrote eloquently about sidewalks, parks, retail design and self-organization.
 She promoted higher density in cities, shorter blocks, local economies and mixed uses.
 Jacobs helped derail the car-centred approach to urban planning in both New York City and Toronto, invigorating neighborhood activism by stopping the expansion of expressways and roads.